soren-alexandersen/VinylStore/privacypolicy.md

 **6. Children’s privacy**

-Vinyl Collection is not directed to children under 13 (or the equivalent minimum age in your jurisdiction), and we do not knowingly collect personal information from children.
+Vinyl Sessions is not directed to children under 13 (or the equivalent minimum age in your jurisdiction), and we do not knowingly collect personal information from children.

 If you are a parent or guardian and believe your child has provided personal information through the app, please contact us so we can help you understand what data may be stored on the device or in iCloud.

 **7. Third-party links and services**

-Vinyl Collection may use or link to third-party services (such as music databases or APIs) only for functionality like album identification and metadata lookup.
+Vinyl Sessions may use or link to third-party services (such as music databases or APIs) only for functionality like album identification and metadata lookup.
 These services have their own privacy policies and practices, which we do not control.

 We recommend reviewing the privacy policies of any third-party services you use through the app.